flyteorg/flyteidl/gen/pb-protodoc/flyteidl/plugins/sagemaker/training_job.proto.rst

 flyteidl.plugins.sagemaker.AlgorithmSpecification
 -------------------------------------------------

-`[flyteidl.plugins.sagemaker.AlgorithmSpecification proto] <https://github.com/lyft/flyteidl/blob/master/protos/flyteidl/plugins/sagemaker/training_job.proto#L26>`_
+`[flyteidl.plugins.sagemaker.AlgorithmSpecification proto] <https://github.com/lyft/flyteidl/blob/master/protos/flyteidl/plugins/sagemaker/training_job.proto#L28>`_

-Specifies the training algorithm to be used in the training job This object is mostly a pass-through, with the exception that when users want to supply custom algorithms they should set algorithm_name field to CUSTOM.
+Specifies the training algorithm to be used in the training job This object is mostly a pass-through, with a couple of exceptions include: (1) in Flyte, users don't need to specify TrainingImage; either use the built-in algorithm mode by using Flytekit's Simple Training Job and specifying an algorithm name and an algorithm version or (2) when users want to supply custom algorithms they should set algorithm_name field to CUSTOM.
 In this case, the value of the algorithm_version field has no effect For pass-through use cases: refer to this AWS official document for more details https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_AlgorithmSpecification.html